List of 2006 FIFA World Cup controversies: Trafficking of women

+Before the tournament, a promotional poster for the Cologne brothel Pascha, featuring flags of the qualified national teams alongside a semi-nude image and the slogan "Die Welt zu Gast bei Freundinnen" ("The world as guest with girlfriends"), sparked protests from members of the Muslim community, who objected to the depiction of the flags of Saudi Arabia and Iran; in response, the owners blacked out the two flags.

 Computer cracking

 FIFA's IT provider Avaya indicated that it expected, and was prepared for, the denial-of-service attacks which were unsuccessfully launched at the IT network for the 2002 World Cup.
 No successful attacks were launched on the German World Cup system.